 Subhankar Banerjee is an Indian born American photographer, writer, and activist.
 Over the past decade he has been a leading voice on issues of arctic conservation, indigenous human rights, resource development and climate change.
 More recently he has also been focusing on global forest deaths from climate change.
 His photographs, writing and lectures have reached millions of people around the world.

 Subhankar has received many awards, including inaugural Cultural Freedom Fellowship from Lannan Foundation (2003), inaugural Greenleaf Artist Award from United Nations Environment Programme (2005), National Conservation Achievement Award from National Wildlife Federation (2003), Special Achievement Award from Sierra Club (2003), Housberg Award from Alaska Conservation Foundation (2002), and was named an Arctic Hero by Alaska Wilderness League (2010).
-In 2011 he was named a Distinguished Alumni by New Mexico State University.
 He has been a visiting scholar at the graduate program in environmental humanities at the University of Utah in Salt Lake City, Artist–in–Residence at Dartmouth College, Distinguished Visiting Professor in the Department of Art History and Music at Fordham University in New York, Visiting Fellow at the Forbes College of Princeton University, and DIRECTOR’S VISITOR at the Institute for Advanced Study in Princeton.
-In 2012 Subhankar received a CULTURAL FREEDOM AWARD from Lannan Foundation.
+In 2011 Subhankar was awarded a DISTINGUISHED ALUMNUS AWARD by the New Mexico State University, and in 2012 a CULTURAL FREEDOM AWARD by the Lannan Foundation.